 In the first few weeks of a low carbohydrate diet, you can lose a lot more water from the body.

-Paying attention to foods containing magnesium, along with considering a supplementation in the early stages of an LCHF approach is a good idea (but speak with a health professional first).
+Paying attention to foods containing magnesium, along with considering a supplement in the early stages of an LCHF approach is a good idea (but speak with a health professional first).

-Food containing magnesium include: nuts, leafy greens, fatty fish and dark chocolate.
+Food containing magnesium include: green vegetables, legumes, nuts, seeds, shellfish, fatty fish, dark chocolate, avocado, and tofu.
 See ideas in our recipe range.